Rishav1707/Booker/README.md

 <br />

 ## Features

-- Know if your website is offline right away!
-Reliable monitoring saves your money, reputation and clients — by alerting you before any major problems arise.
+- Setup available times

-- Utilize one of the instruments that administrators use most frequently to verify the availability of network devices.
+- Setup different calendars per service you offer

-- Be informed!
+- Integrate with Google Calendar
-Even the strongest among us have downtime.
-However, it's crucial to be aware of it before clients are impacted!
+- Get email notification when time is booked

 ## Contributing
 Feel like contributing?
 That's awesome!

-Thanks for showing interest to contribute to AlertIt 💖, you rock!
+Thanks for showing interest to contribute to Booker 💖, you rock!

 When it comes to open source, there are different ways you can contribute, all of which are valuable.
 Here are a few guidelines that should help you as you prepare to make your contribution.